Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Estimation

 \end{assumption}

 Condition~\ref{assum:para_space} assumes that the parameter space is compact, which is a standard condition in statistical theory.
 Condition~\ref{assum:sep_z} is a sufficient condition for the identifiability of fixed-effect parameters $\bzeta_g^0$, $g\in[G_0]$.
 It asserts that a sufficiently large set of nodes (i.e., greater than $c_0N^{\varepsilon_z}$) from any true group $g\in[G_0]$ should contain sufficient information to uniquely identify the corresponding fixed-effect vector $\bzeta_{g}$.
 Note that Condition~\ref{assum:sep_z} trivially holds if there is only an intercept term in the fixed-effect, in which case $\bz_i\equiv 1$ for any $1\le i\le N$.
+In particular, when $\bz_i\equiv 1$, our theory still holds with $\ve_z=0$.

 As we shall show in the next subsection, the convergence rate of model parameters is consequently affected by the value of $\varepsilon_z$.